-I do some of my best menu planning on the train ride home from the office every day.
-My mind is whirling tossing around ingredients, what is at home; even what the weather is like plays into the final decision.
-The other night it was a cold and rainy night, perfect for something hot, bubbly and cheesy.
-I was feeling ambitious when I came home and decided to tackle making this Eggplant Parmesan Casserole.
-Could I do it being so late in the day?
-Dinner on the table by 730pm, and it was so good.
+I do some of my best menu planning on the train during my daily commute.
+I spend the thirty minutes letting my mind whirl around tossing ingredient ideas back and forth.
+A few things guide me from the train to the kitchen.
+What is in the pantry and what is the weather like.
+The other night it was a cold and rainy night, perfect for something bubbly, as well as cheesy.
+I was feeling ambitious when I walked into the house and decided to tackle making an Eggplant Parmesan Casserole.
+Had I lost my mind so late in the day?
+Guess what?
+It all worked out and I was still able to have dinner on the table by 7:00 pm.

 Eggplant Parmesan Casserole

 - 1 1/2 cup basic tomato sauce

 1 medium eggplant, cut into circles, about 1/8″ – 1/4″

 fresh rosemary, 1 sprig